SublimeText-Markdown/MarkdownEditing/README.md

 You may want to have a look at the default settings files.
 They are located at:

     Packages/MarkdownEditing/Markdown.sublime-settings         [GitHub flavored Markdown]
     Packages/MarkdownEditing/Markdown (Standard).sublime-settings
     Packages/MarkdownEditing/MultiMarkdown.sublime-settings

+If you want to override any of the default settings, you can open the appropriate user settings file using the `Preferences > Package Settings > Markdown Editing` menu.
+Each flavor has a different settings file.

 Bold and italic markers are configurable through ST shell variables.
 You can use `Preferences > Package Settings > Markdown Editing` menu to see the default settings file.
-In order to override it, copy & paste its content into the user settings file (`Bold and Italic Markers.tmPreferences`) from the menu and make your edits.
+In order to override it, copy & paste its content into the user settings file (`Packages/User/Bold and Italic Markers.tmPreferences`) from the menu and make your edits.
 It is pretty straightforward.

-In order to activate the dark or the yellow theme, put one of these lines to your user settings file of the flavor:
+In order to activate the dark or the yellow theme, put one of these lines to your user settings file of the flavor (`Packages/User/[flavor].sublime-settings`):

     "color_scheme": "Packages/MarkdownEditing/MarkdownEditor-Dark.tmTheme",
     "color_scheme": "Packages/MarkdownEditing/MarkdownEditor-Yellow.tmTheme",